 Address: Świętej Gertrudy 26/29, 33-332 Krakow

 The name of this restaurant is inspired by the popular Polish mountain lake- Morskie Oko (Morskie Oko is the largest and fourth-deepest lake in the Tatra Mountains) and the interiors reflect a highlanders’ mountain lodge from Zakopane with wooden tables, fireplace, dinner served in candlelight, and Highlanders’ live singing.
 The staff wear traditional Polish attire and menu reflects the Polish cuisine from the mountain region – pierogi dumplings with cabbage and mushrooms and butter, veal fillets with forest mushroom sauce, mountain style grilled sheep cheese served with cranberry jelly or the famous soup from the region – regional Kwaśnica sauerkraut soup with rib served with bread, Traditional Polish soup with egg, sausage, served in bread, or the Spring beetroot soup with chard and potatoes.
 Portion sizes are generous and think of rich homemade gravies and sauces served with succulent meat, deer steak or your Boar loin!

 Address: Plac Szczepański 8, 31-011 Kraków

 Disclaimer: Debbie and Ishita were guests of Krajowy Osderek Wsparcia Rolnictwa (the National Support Centre for Agriculture in Poland), Poland Tastes Good and the Krakow Municipality with the mission to learn and share about Poland and its food, cuisine, culture and culinary traditions.
-This compilation has been drawn from their experiences – some of them hosted and some self-paid. www.kowr.gov.pl
+This compilation has been drawn from their experiences – some of them hosted and some self-paid.
+For more info, visit www.kowr.gov.pl